-The situation may arise where there appears to be compliance with the Regulation, or with a variance granted by WorkSafeBC, but a prevention officer feels the engineering is inadequate and could endanger a worker.
-In such cases, the prevention officer will not reject the engineering certification, approval, or design without authorization from his or her manager, and upon the recommendation of an engineer from the Engineering Section of WorkSafeBC.
+The situation may arise where there appears to be compliance with the Regulation, or with a variance granted by WorkSafeBC, but a prevention officer feels the engineering work is inadequate and could endanger a worker.
+In such cases, the prevention officer will not reject the engineering certification, approval, or design without authorization from the prevention officer's manager, and upon the recommendation of an engineer from the Engineering section of WorkSafeBC.

-The Engineering Section should be contacted for assistance in reviewing unclear, vague, and generally unprofessional engineering documents left on job sites for the purpose of compliance with the Regulation.
-The Engineering Section may initiate a formal complaint to the Association of Professional Engineers and Geoscientists of British Columbia (APEGBC).
+The Engineering section should be contacted for assistance in reviewing unclear, vague, and generally unprofessional engineering documents left on job sites for the purpose of compliance with the Regulation.
+The Engineering section may initiate a formal complaint to Engineers & Geoscientists British Columbia (EGBC).
 Each potential complaint will be assessed on an individual basis.
-Before a complaint is made, a member of the Engineering Section will review the letter and attachments for each complaint.
+Before a complaint is made, a member of the Engineering section will review the letter and attachments for each complaint.
 The reviewer will be an engineer who has had no direct dealings with the person named in the complaint on the matter at issue.
 The reviewer will comment on the content, completeness, and apparent reasonableness of the complaint.

-As an engineer is generally working in and contributing to the production of an industry, a prevention officer may write orders on the engineer, and his or her firm, if the documents provided are inadequate and/or do not meet the requirements of the Regulation.
-See also OHS Guideline G20.78 regarding qualified registered professional's certificates, which may include an engineer's certificate for excavations.
+As an engineer is generally working in and contributing to the production of an industry, a prevention officer may write orders on the engineer, and the engineer's firm, if the documents provided are inadequate and/or do not meet the requirements of the Regulation.
+Refer also to OHS Guideline G20.78 regarding qualified registered professional's certificates, which may include an engineer's certificate for excavations.